EliGurarie/EliGurarie.github.io/_pages/year-archive.md

   caption: 'Birches and pines in Miass'
 ---

 I started writing a few items up - mainly to explore some ideas related to animal movement analysis and spatial ecology.
-We'll see if this expands into more general observations ...
+Perhaps it will expand into more general observations on nature, ecology, field work, etc.  But for now, one post at a time.